-California Pharmacist License Defense Lawyer
+California Pharmacist License Defense Attorney

-Attorneys Robert K. Weinberg and Suzanne Crouts are respected professional license lawyers with over 50 years experience handling thousands of healthcare license defense, criminal defense, DEA, pharmacist DUI and Federal crime cases.
-They are highly qualified in the complex intersection of administrative and criminal law.
+Our award-winning attorneys Robert K. WeinbergSuzanne Crouts, and Melissa DuChene have over 65 years experience handling thousands of pharmacy license defense, investigation, criminal defense, DEA, pharmacist DUI, and Federal crime cases.

 They represent every type of pharmacy license, including: Pharmacy Technician (TCH), Pharmacist (RPH), Pharmacy (PHY), Designated Representatives (EXC), Clinic (CLN), Hospital (HSP and DRE), Pharmacy Nonresident (NRP), Intern Pharmacist (INT), Sterile Compounding (LSC) and Wholesalers (WLS and OSD).